nim-lang/Nim/doc/manual.md

 If that is the case, the unmapped generic parameters are mapped to the expected ones.

-If bindings cannot be inferred, compilation will fail and manual specification is required.
+If bindings *cannot be inferred*, compilation will fail and manual specification is required.

-A limitation of this approach is that an expression as part of a function call is unable to be inferred and has to be specified:
+An example for failing inference can be found when passing a generic expression to a function/template call:

   ```nim  test = "nim c $1"  status = 1
   proc myProc[T](a, b: T) = discard